 AT 545 CONGRESS STREET, PORTLAND

-Gleason Fine Art opens two new shows at its Portland gallery, “Philip Barter: New Work” and “Clarence K. Chatterton (1880-1973): An Artist’s Artist” on Friday, May 3, with an opening reception from 5-8 PM.
+Gleason Fine Art opens a new show at its Portland gallery, “Henry Isaacs: New Work” on Friday, October 4, with an opening reception for the artist from 5-8 PM.
 Please join us at 545 Congress Street.